MaceChettiyadan/Y11Notes/Compsci/Exam Revision S2.md

 #### privacy concerns
 - SQL Injection!!!
 Deletion of data for the company, exposure for customers, modification of data.
 #### appropriate use of data
-- data mining, how are you goi ng to use data. dont store old data.
+- data mining, how are you going to use data. dont store old data.

 ### Security Issues
 #### Keeping personal data private